SENSOR DDS® Technology Applied to Leach Pad in Gold Mine

 • Ore

 The size of the Leach Pad was 300.500m2 and total number of leaks detected straight after geomembrane installation was 582.
-If this high number of damage was not located prior to the Leach Pads operation, this mine would lost thousands of dollars every day and would eventually end up closed until the leaks were repaired.
+If this high number of damage was not located prior to the Leach Pads operation, this mine would lose thousands of dollars every day and would eventually end up closed until the leaks were repaired.

 Examples of detected and located damage at Leach Pad project